Hooks API

 HexagonHooks Class

-and provides access to the available hooks:
+The HexagonHooks class is defined in hexagon/support/hooks/__init__.py and provides access to the available hooks:

 from hexagon.support.hooks import HexagonHooks

-# Register a function with the start hook
+# Subscribe to the start hook

-# Register a function with the end hook
+# Subscribe to the end hook

 Available Hooks

-Hexagon provides several built-in hooks:
+Hexagon provides six lifecycle hooks:

-Hook | Description | When It's Called |
+| Hook | Description | When It's Called | Data Type |

-start | Called when Hexagon starts | After initialization, before tool execution |
+start | Called when Hexagon starts | At the beginning of execution | None |

-tool_selected | Called when a tool is selected | After tool selection, before environment selection |
+tool_selected | Called when a tool is selected | After tool selection | Selection[Tool] |

-env_selected | Called when an environment is selected | After environment selection, before tool execution |
+env_selected | Called when an environment is selected | After environment selection | Selection[Env] |

-before_tool_executed | Called before a tool is executed | After environment selection, before tool execution |
+before_tool_executed | Called before a tool is executed | Before tool execution | ToolExecutionParameters |

-tool_executed | Called after a tool is executed | After tool execution, before exit |
+tool_executed | Called after a tool is executed | After tool execution completes | ToolExecutionData |

-end | Called when Hexagon ends | After tool execution, before exit |
+end | Called when Hexagon ends | At the end of execution | None |

 from hexagon.support.hooks import HexagonHooks